-I tried the same with cards that had nonfactors of the numbers and that led to interesting discussions about factors.
-We discussed divisibility, remainders, and even brought in prime numbers and how the cards will look for a prime number.
+I tried the same with cards that had strips with nonfactors of the numbers and that led to interesting discussions about factors.
+We discussed divisibility, remainders, and even prime numbers and how the cards will look for a prime number.
 The smaller number cards were very helpful for my low-floor students to practice division.
 I encouraged them to place beads on the diagrams to show the sharing.
 My advanced learners were challenged and excited.
 I am definitely keeping these activities in my toolbox and I will be creating more.
 Something similar to these are the equation strips for grades 7/8.

 I would love to know what you think about this idea.
 If you would like to try this activity with your students you can find it below

 Practicing Division facts with Number Bars/tape diagrams 16 print task cards and 20 google slides